Our Shaykh

 Another principle Abdur Rahim advocates is that rules of waqf should not be applied during the teaching stage, for in that case the student cannot learn the correct ending of the last word in the sentence as, ma smu-ka and ma smu-ki, for example, are both reduced to ma smu-k.

-The following are the books Dr. Abdur Rahim has written in the field of teaching Arabic as a Foreign Language:
+The following are the books and courses Dr. Abdur Rahim has written in the field of teaching Arabic as a Foreign Language:

 1. ‘Let’s Begin to Read Arabic : A Beginners Guide to Learning the Arabic Language and the Qur’aan’